Mike Nichols: Personal life

 Nichols was married four times; the first three ended in divorce, the last upon his death.

 Nichols's first marriage was to Patricia Scot; they were married from 1957 to 1960.
 His second was to Margot Callas, a former "muse" of the poet Robert Graves, from 1963 to 1974.
 The couple had a daughter together, Daisy Nichols.
 His third marriage, in 1975, to Annabel Davis-Goff, produced two children, Max Nichols and Jenny Nichols; it ended in divorce in 1986.
 His fourth was to former Good Morning America and ABC World News anchor Diane Sawyer, whom he married on April 29, 1988.
 None of his wives were Jewish and his children were not brought up according to a religion, but they identify as Jewish.
 His son Max married former ESPN journalist Rachel Nichols.

 Nichols had a lifelong interest in Arabian horses.
 From 1968 to 2004, he owned a farm in Connecticut and was a noted horse breeder.
-He also imported quality Arabian horses from Poland, some of which sold for record-setting prices.
+He also imported quality Arabian horses from Janów Podlaski Stud Farm in Poland, some of which sold for record-setting prices.
+While in high school, Nichols had been an instructor at the Claremont Riding Academy in Manhattan's Upper West Side and also had "ridden in horse shows in Chicago."

 In 2009, Nichols signed a petition in support of releasing director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."

 Death and legacy

-Nichols died of a heart attack on November 19, 2014, at his apartment in Manhattan, thirteen days after his 83rd birthday.
+Nichols died of a heart attack on November 19, 2014, at his apartment in Manhattan.
 During the 87th annual Academy Awards on 22 February 2015, Nichols was featured in the In Memoriam segment, in anchor position.
 Nichols left John Frederick Herring Sr.'s painting "Horse with Groom" to his son Max.

 When Nichols died, many celebrities paid tribute to him, including Whoopi Goldberg, Steven Spielberg, Tom Hanks, Meryl Streep, Kevin Spacey and Tom Stoppard.
 On November 8, 2015, stars and artists gathered at New York's IAC Building to pay tribute to Nichols.
 Hosts for the private event included Elaine May and Lorne Michaels.
 Eric Idle and John Cleese performed.
 Guests included Streep, Robert De Niro, Al Pacino, Natalie Portman, Carly Simon, Nathan Lane and Christine Baranski.

-In 2017, during an Oscars Actress Roundtable with The Hollywood Reporter, Amy Adams, Natalie Portman, and Annette Bening spoke about the impact Nichols had on their lives.
+In 2017, during an Oscars Actress Roundtable with The Hollywood Reporter, Amy Adams, Natalie Portman, and Annette Bening spoke about the effect Nichols had on their lives.
 In 2020 Woody Allen described Nichols as "maybe the best comedy director ever on the stage."